salsify/botanist/README.md

   - `{}`

 ### `subtree(name)`
 The `subtree` matcher binds any value to the given name, including arrays and POJOs.
 Use with caution, as this escape valve has the potential to be a footgun.
+If you know anything about the structure you're attempting to match, you're probably better off using `rest`, but if you truly want to match anything, `subtree` is an efficient way to do it.

 ## Transform Options
 When running a transform, you can pass a second argument if you want to be able to customize its behavior.
 This value will be exposed to every rule function as it executes.